Uncanny: Etymology

+Canny is from the Anglo-Saxon root ken: "knowledge, understanding, or cognizance; mental perception."
+The uncanny is thus "an idea beyond one's ken", something outside one's familiar knowledge or perceptions.

+Freud noted the German unheimlich as the antonym of heimlich, or the "homely".
+A more literal rendering of the psychoanalytic concept of the uncanny would therefore be "unhomeliness".

 History

 German idealism

 Philosopher F. W. J. Schelling raised the question of the uncanny in his late Philosophie der Mythologie of 1837, postulating that the Homeric clarity was built upon a prior repression of the uncanny.

 In The Will to Power manuscript, German philosopher Friedrich Nietzsche refers to nihilism as "the uncanniest of all guests" and, earlier, in On the Genealogy of Morals he argues it is the "will to truth" that has destroyed the metaphysics that underpins the values of Western culture.
 Hence, he coins the phrase "European nihilism" to describe the condition that afflicts those Enlightenment ideals that seemingly hold strong values yet undermine themselves.

 Ernst Jentsch

 Uncanniness was first explored psychologically by Ernst Jentsch in a 1906 essay, On the Psychology of the Uncanny.
 Jentsch defines the Uncanny as: being a product of "...intellectual uncertainty; so that the uncanny would always, as it were, be something one does not know one’s way about in.
 The better oriented in his environment a person is, the less readily will he get the impression of something uncanny in regard to the objects and events in it."
 He expands upon its use in fiction:

 Jentsch identifies German writer E. T. A. Hoffmann as a writer who uses uncanny effects in his work, focusing specifically on Hoffmann's story "The Sandman" ("Der Sandmann"), which features a lifelike doll, Olympia.